 Three unique test beds will be utilized to gather data from small and large scale systems using smart sensing and monitoring efforts.
-They include a laboratory-based pipe network, the water distribution system on the UT Austin campus and City of Victoria, Texas utilities.
+They include a laboratory-based pipe network, and the water distribution systems of the UT Austin campus and the City of Victoria Water Utilities.

 Co-PI Sela has already begun monitoring pressure changes in the water distribution system on campus.
 She said, “Utilizing more advanced sensing and models, and promoting collaboration between academic research and public utilities will support the modernization of urban water systems.”